How to SEARCH this FAQ section? đ

 Claim a result is a functionality that will allow you to assign a result from your race that you ran without entering a SuperPassport number in your race registration or you ran before you registered for SuperHalfs.

-(to avoid having to do this, always enter your Super Passport number when registering for the race)
+To avoid this situation always enter your Super Passport number when registering for the race.

 How to claim you result?